Press and media frequently asked questions

 I would like to be added to your mailing list.

-The BFI Press Office holds different mailing lists for journalists with different areas of expertise.
+The BFI press office holds different mailing lists for journalists with different areas of expertise.
 Please email your details, including who you write for and the area(s) with which you would like to be kept up-to-date, to the Press and PR Coordinator who will add you to the relevant mailing list.
 You can receive information about seasons, events and screenings taking place at BFI Southbank and BFI IMAX, as well as DVD and theatrical releases, and corporate and industry announcements.

-What is the BFI’s opinion on a particular issue or announcement?
+How do I obtain the BFI’s opinion on a particular issue or announcement?

-Each BFI Press Officer looks after a different area of BFI activity.
+Each BFI press officer looks after a different area of BFI activity.

-I am a journalism student and would like to interview someone from the BFI as part of my course?
+I am a journalism student and would like to interview someone from the BFI as part of my course.

 Can I send you a copy of my publication?